MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ***Example 1, a Liquidatable Vault:***

-*Alice wants to borrow 500 USDT so she opens a vault and deposits $1,000 worth of XTZ as collateral*
+*Alice wants to borrow 500 USDT so she opens a vault and deposits $1,000 worth of MVRK as collateral*

 - *Collateral Ratio: 200% (or Loan-To-Value Ratio of 50%)*
 - *Liquidation Ratio: 150%*